LINE LASERS, POINT LASERS AND CROSS LASERS FOR INDUSTRIAL APPLICATIONS

 Depending on the task, you can select one or several points, lines or crosshairs.

-- A single crosshair is used to outlines corners.
+- A single crosshair laser is used to outlines corners.
 Two crosshairs serve as guides for placing rectangular objects like labels.

 It is also possible to use a combination of these lasers.
 For complete outlines, polylines or organic shapes, please have a look at our laser projectors.